lensapp/lens/docs/extensions/get-started/anatomy.md

 }
 ```

-`Hello World` extension uses only one capability (`ClusterPage`) of Lens extensions.
+`Hello World` extension uses only one capability (`Cluster Page`) of Lens extensions.
 The [Extension Capabilities Overview](/extensions/capabilities/) topic helps you find the right capabilities you can use with your own extension.